Comey pleads not guilty as lawyers signal intent to argue Trump foe's case is politically motivated

 The judge was nominated by Biden

-The judge randomly assigned to the case, Michael Nachmanoff, was nominated to the bench by President Joe Biden's Democratic administration and is a former chief federal defender.
+The judge randomly assigned to the case, Michael Nachmanoff, was nominated to the bench by President Joe Biden's Democratic administration and is a former federal defender in Virginia.
 Known for methodical preparation and a cool temperament, the judge and his background have already drawn Trump's attention, with the president deriding him as a “Crooked Joe Biden appointed Judge."

-He signaled in court Wednesday that he intended to push the case toward trial and would not permit unnecessary delays.
+He signaled in court Wednesday that he intended to push the case forward and would not permit unnecessary delays.

 Several Comey family members were in court for his arraignment, including his daughter Maurene, who was fired by the Justice Department earlier this year from her position as a federal prosecutor in Manhattan, as well as Troy Edwards Jr., a son-in-law of Comey's who minutes after Comey was indicted resigned his job as a prosecutor in the Eastern District of Virginia — the office that filed the charges.